keras-team/keras-hub/ROADMAP.md

   easy to train and use within the library.
 However, we need to support other types of models, such as n-gram or word2vec approaches that might run more easily on limited hardware.
-We will always want the most practical tool for the task, regardless of architecture.
+We will always want the most practical tool for the task, regardless of the architecture.

 ## Focus areas for 2022

 At this point in our development cycle, we are primarily interested in providing building blocks for a short list of "greatest hits" NLP models (such as BERT, GPT-2, word2vec).
-Given a popular model architecture (e.g. a sequence-to-sequence transformer like T5) and a end-to-end task (e.g. summarization), we should have a clear code example in mind and a list of components to use.
+Given a popular model architecture (e.g. a sequence-to-sequence transformer like T5) and an end-to-end task (e.g. summarization), we should have a clear code example in mind and a list of components to use.